bids-apps/SnPM/README.md

 ## Error Reporting

-If you have a specific problem with the SPM BIDS App, please open an [issue](https://github.com/BIDS-Apps/SnPM/issues) on GitHub.
+If you have a specific problem with the SnPM BIDS App, please open an [issue](https://github.com/BIDS-Apps/SnPM/issues) on GitHub.

-If your issue concerns SPM more generally, please use the [SnPM mailing list](https://groups.google.com/forum/#!forum/snpm-support)
+If your issue concerns SnPM more generally, please use the [SnPM mailing list](https://groups.google.com/forum/#!forum/snpm-support)

 ## Acknowledgement